yetanalytics/dl4clj/README.md

 - same [workflow](https://deeplearning4j.org/spark#Overview)
   - NOTE: need to verify the spark hosting of trained models
   - NOTE: see if there needs to be updates with the lazy-seq stuffs or iterator reseting
+  - NOTE: update to use more effecient fns

 ``` clojure
 (ns my.ns